-In Bruce (Condensed #1): Loss of Parents, Forgiving Mom, I include only the session work, debriefing discussion, and follow-up interview pertaining to the loss of his parents and forgiving his mother.
+In Bruce Condensed #3: Daughter's Illness, I include only the session work, debriefing discussion, and follow-up interview pertaining to Bruce's struggle with "Why is God allowing my daughter to suffer like this?"

-Deleted material: To put the condensed version in perspective: In order to make the 15 minute condensed version, 84 minutes of material have been deleted from the 99 minute complete version.
+Deleted material: To put the condensed version in perspective: In order to make this 17 minute condensed version, 82 minutes of material have been deleted from the 99 minute complete version.
 The condensed version is valuable for providing an overview of what an Immanuel approach session looks like, and it's great for inspiration and faith building; but if you are actually trying to learn how to facilitate Immanuel approach sessions, you will definitely want to view the complete version.

-Opening Prayer: Many people have asked about the opening prayer I routinely use at the beginning of our emotional healing sessions.
-The essay: "Opening Prayers and Commands: Prayer for the Facilitator, Dealing with the Demonic, and General Introductory Prayer" provides explanations regarding a number of specific points, and then also provides both a longer and an abbreviated "sample" opening prayer.
-If you look at the condensed version of the sample opening prayer you will notice that it is very close to the opening prayer I actually use in most of our live ministry sessions.
+Opening and closing prayers: Many people have asked about the opening and closing prayers I routinely use at the beginning and end of our emotional healing sessions (and that are hard to get from the DVDs because I go through them so quickly).
+The essays, "Opening Prayers and Commands: Prayer for the Facilitator, Dealing with the Demonic, and General Introductory Prayer," and "Closing Prayer and Commands" provide explanations regarding a number of specific points, and then also provide both a longer and an abbreviated "sample" opening and closing prayers.
+If you look at the condensed versions of the sample prayers you will notice that they are very close to the opening and closing prayers I actually use in most of our live ministry sessions.